-The policy messaging will be based on the uncovering of potential bottlenecks and policy incohesions that are handicapping the progress of more efficient nutrient and carbon cycling, or potential policy opportunities that could advance it further.
-Specifically using science based arguments to push to relieve policy bottlenecks and promote the development of policy that will support agriculture to improve carbon and nutrient cycling.
+• The policy messaging will be based on the uncovering of potential bottlenecks and policy in cohesions that are handicapping the progress of more efficient nutrient and carbon cycling, or potential policy opportunities that could advance it further.
+This will be developed by bringing together information from the Environmental Policy Analysis (WP5), simulations with EAB (WP5) and from the case studies.

-3.3 Results from the project:
+Results from the project: